Lotame's Chief Data Scientist, Omar Abdala, has been awarded 4 under 40 award by the…

 We suspect that our measure of accuracy is a lower bound on the true statistic as it is impossible to collect a deterministic graph which is in any sense complete or completely accurate.
 For example, if we use publisher or online service X, a user A may happen not to log into site X on their phone.
 Even worse, a friend user B may log in on his or her own phone and have logged in once on user A’s desktop browser.
 There is no way to ultimately verify truth.
 However, if both deterministic and probabilistic methodologies agree that two ids are linked, it stands to reason that it’s unlikely both are wrong.

 Our default settings create a graph with above 90% accuracy and around 75% reach.
 We believe this to be sufficient for a wide variety of data propagation use cases including targeting, retargeting, and aggregate level analytics where the underlying data is unlikely to exhibit accuracy beyond this limit.
 We do not recommend expanding reach beyond our standard limits because the marginal accuracy for each extra link we add decreases.
 Our cutoff, while achieving a net 90%+ accuracy rate for the graph, yields a minimum marginal accuracy rate of around 65% for the lowest scoring links.
-We do not think it’s valuable for any customer to include links which a lower marginal accuracy.
+We do not think it’s valuable for any customer to include links that a lower marginal accuracy.
 However, for more specific use cases where the accuracy is of utmost importance, the graph can be tuned up to almost 97% accuracy where reach is sacrificed down to around 20%.
 In between these two extremes, the tradeoff is that from almost any point on the curve, we give up around 50% of reach for every 2-3 points of accuracy.

 This article was written by Lotame’s Chief Data Scientist, Omar Abdala, who was recently awarded the American Marketing Association’s 4 Under 40 Emerging Leaders Award!